andreinocenti/laravel-file-s3-like/README.md

 `composer require andreinocenti/laravel-file-s3-like`

+### 1. Digital Ocean Spaces

 This package use the Laravel Illuminate\Support\Facades\Storage facade to handle the files.

 So you must config the filesystem AWS like disk that you want to use.

-Below the optimal config to be used
+Below the optimal config to be used in `config/filesystem.php`:

-`config/filesystem.php`
 ```php
 'spaces-disk' => [
     'driver' => 's3',